p2pcommons/specs/module.md

 module) and MUST be registered to modules of `p2pcommons.type: profile` (i.e., destination module).

+The `p2pcommons.main` of the origin module MUST refer to an existing path.
+Registration MUST NOT occur when the origin module contains invalid metadata.
+Registration SHOULD NOT occur if the `title` is empty or when `p2pcommons.authors` is empty.

 The destination module MUST be valid and writable.
-The `p2pcommons.main` MUST refer to an existing path.
 The metadata of the destination module SHOULD be valid prior to registration.

 Registration MUST result in the addition of a valid Hyperdrive key to the `p2pcommons.contents` property of the destination module.
 The registered Hyperdrive key MUST be that of the specified origin module.

-Registration MUST NOT occur when the origin module contains invalid metadata.
-Registration SHOULD NOT occur if the `title` is empty or when `p2pcommons.authors` is empty.

 It is RECOMMENDED to verify whether the origin module contains the destination module's Hyperdrive key in the `authors` property (see